Things to do in Jervis Bay This Year

 Explore the ruined Cape St. George Lighthouse

-Incredulously, it was built in the wrong position, making it invisible to ships heading north.
-The grisly tales of resulting shipwrecks can be discovered at the lighthouse.
+Surprisingly, it was mistakenly erected in a spot that hid it from ships sailing north.
+The grisly tales of resulting shipwrecks can be discovered at what remains of the lighthouse today.

 Jervis Bay Activities for Kids